aviralsingh2907/AlmaBetter-Capstone-Project-1-EDA-Hotel-Booking-Analysis/README.md

 Those questions can be explored with the help of this hotel booking dataset.

 This data set contains booking information for a city hotel and a resort hotel, and includes information such as time of booking, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
 All personally identifying information has been removed from the data.
-Explore and analyse the data to discover important factors that govern or affect the bookings.
+Let's explore and analyse the data to discover important factors that govern or affect the bookings.

 ## Project Summary:
 Hotel industry is a fast paced industry.
 Thus, the hotel operators need to adapt to this fast paced industry in order to operate efficiently.
 So, the objective of this project is to analyze ‘Hotel Booking Dataset’, so that we can observe, understand and gain insights from the factors that govern the bookings in the hotel industry.